KenjiPcx/Gemini-Voice-Splitter/README.md

 ### Smart Multi-Video Processing:
 1. **🎬 Multi-Input**: Provide multiple YouTube URLs and/or local audio files
-2. **📥 Batch Download**: All audio sources are downloaded/loaded first
+2. **📥 Batch Download**: All audio sources are downloaded/loaded first (with caching)
+3. **🔇 VAD Pre-processing**: Remove silence/gaps from each video using Voice Activity Detection
-3. **🔗 Intelligent Stitching**: Combine all audio into one long file with 2s buffers
+4. **🔗 Intelligent Stitching**: Combine cleaned audio with 0.5s buffers between segments
-4. **🎵 Music Removal** *(Optional)*: Remove background music from combined audio
+5. **🎵 Music Removal** *(Optional/Skippable)*: Remove background music from combined audio
-5. **🔊 Single Voice Separation**: Run voice separation once on the combined audio
+6. **🔊 Single Voice Separation**: Run voice separation once on the optimized combined audio
+   - **📈 Detailed Progress**: Real-time progress tracking with pyannote ProgressHook
+   - Shows processing stages, completion percentages, and timing estimates
-6. **🎧 Interactive Selection**: Preview and choose which voice tracks to keep
+7. **🎧 Interactive Selection**: Preview and choose which voice tracks to keep
    - Each track contains segments from ALL videos automatically
    - Play audio previews for each separated voice
    - Keep, discard, or skip each track
    - Beautiful terminal interface with tables and progress bars

 ### Final Processing:
-7. **🏷️ Character Labeling**: Label the long voice tracks with character names
+8. **🏷️ Character Labeling**: Label the long voice tracks with character names
-8. **🔇 Silence Removal**: Automatically remove silence using VAD
+9. **🔇 Final VAD**: Additional silence removal using VAD for clean training audio
-9. **🐟 Model Training**: Create Fish Audio models with full-length character audio
+10. **🐟 Model Training**: Create Fish Audio models with full-length character audio
-10. **📈 Results**: Get model IDs for high-quality character voices
+11. **📈 Results**: Get model IDs for high-quality character voices

+### Progress Tracking Features:
+- **Real-time Updates**: See exactly what pyannote is doing at each stage
+- **No Conflicts**: Clean progress display without overlapping spinners
+- **Timing Estimates**: Duration tracking for each processing step
+- **Visual Feedback**: Color-coded status messages and progress indicators

 ### Key Advantages:
 - ✅ **Full-Length Audio**: No automatic trimming - you get complete voice tracks